 The Snow Lake Trek does require a guide.
-I did the trek with Epic Backpacker Tours, which is one of the top trekking companies in Pakistan.
+I did the trek with Epic Expeditions, which is one of the top trekking companies in Pakistan.
 The owner, Chris, has explored all over Pakistan and is joined by an experienced Pakistani team of cooks, porters, and guides.

-The trek costs approximately $4200 USD with Epic Backpacker Tours as of 2022 and includes all transfers, accommodation, meals, drinks, and permits.
+The trek costs approximately $4200 USD with Epic Expeditions as of 2022 and includes all transfers, accommodation, meals, drinks, and permits.
 The itinerary is 21 days even though the trek is just 14 days, which is to allow for domestic travel on either side of the trek and any potential delays with domestic flights or road conditions/landslides.
-I honestly had a great time and can wholeheartedly recommend Epic Backpacker Tours.
+I honestly had a great time and can wholeheartedly recommend Epic Expeditions.

 INSURANCE FOR THE SNOW LAKE TREK